FREE SHIPPING on orders over $75 International: over $250

 Steps to Getting Tea Drunk

-If you want to ensure a pleasant and uplifting experience make sure to follow the following steps.
+If you want to ensure a pleasant and uplifting experience, follow these steps.

-- Don’t drink tea on an empty stomach.
-Certainly have some light snacks, nuts, or fruits before or during the tea ceremony
+2. Don’t drink tea on an empty stomach.
+Certainly have some light snacks, nuts, or fruits before or during the tea ceremony to prevent nausea or jitters.

 Gong fu style allows you to experience the tea in small concentrated doses over a long period of time (sometimes 10+ steeps, depending on the tea).
 This allows you time to get fully connected with the tea and feel its effects slowly.

-- Be mindful.
+5. Be mindful.
 Certainly, having a few friends to enjoy the tea with you is great.
-However, try not to have too many distractions whether sipping alone or in company.
+However, try not to have too many distractions, whether sipping alone or in company.
 Likewise, take the time to prepare yourself for the tea ritual.
-By having a tranquil mind, it is easier to notice the subtleties that our body and mind are going through.
-Furthermore, for the length of the tea ceremony, try not thinking about work, errands, or any negative thoughts.
+Having a tranquil mind makes it easier to notice the subtleties our body and mind are going through.
+Furthermore, for the length of the tea ceremony, try not to think about work, errands, or any negative thoughts.
 Most importantly, follow your mind carefully, and see where it leads you.

 How Does Being Tea Drunk Feel?